Call us 901-761-3770

 At Periodontal Associates of Memphis, preventing periodontal disease from causing irreversible damage to your gums and the underlying bone is a priority.
 The Pinhole Surgical Technique is a specialty dental procedure performed only by certified periodontists who have been trained in this advanced technique.

-Gum Recession can now be corrected with a revolutionary new technique pioneered by Dr. John Chao, and performed by Drs.
-Godat and Craddock here in Memphis!
+Gum Recession can now be corrected with a revolutionary new technique pioneered by Dr. John Chao, and performed by Dr. Godat here in Memphis!
 We are ready and able to provide you with this minimally-invasive solution.
 Contact us for an appointment today!

 What is the Pinhole Surgical Technique?

 The Pinhole Surgical Technique (also known as Chao Pinhole Gum Rejuvenation or the Chao Pinhole Technique) involves the use of specialized, tiny tools that can access affected areas of the gums without the need for traditional gum surgery.
 The gums are simply lifted gently back into the correct position on the surface of the teeth, creating a healthy, even gumline that can prevent infection and protect the bone under the gums.

 What Are The Benefits of the Pinhole Surgical Technique?

 Using the Pinhole Surgical Technique to treat gum recession can help preserve vulnerable tooth roots and the underlying bone of the jaw, with minimal downtime or disruption to daily life.
 Gum grafting is restricted to addressing the gums around only one or two teeth at a time, requiring multiple appointments with long recovery times to address the entire mouth.
 In contrast, pinhole gum surgery can be completed on full arches of teeth in one appointment, as the process only takes several minutes per tooth.
 Recovery is quick, there are usually no food restrictions beyond a day or two, and only minor discomfort is experienced by most patients.